-PureTalkUSA SIMs are free and work with unlocked GSM phones or any AT&T phone.
+PureTalkUSA SIMs are $3 with a plan purchase and work with unlocked GSM phones or any AT&T phone.

 Republic Wireless (no support phone number) which launched in late 2011, is notable for offering unlimited voice, SMS and 1 GB of data with free off-network voice and extra cost data roaming, for $25/month plus about $7.50/month in taxes and fees.
 The low price is made possible in part by custom phone firmware which shifts voice, SMS and data traffic to WiFi, if it's available.

 Republic is one of the few operators that charges for actual data use rather than "use it it or lose it data bundles".
 Each month, Republic gives users a refund of 1.5¢/KB ($15/GB) for unused data.

 RingPlus (310-919-0915) launched in August, 2013 with unique free ad-supported plans.
 RingPlus occasionally offers promotional free planswith generous amounts of free data, minutes and texts.
 RingPlus' paid plans are also a good value.
 RingPlus supports LTE.

 RingPlus customers on some plans get free or reduced cost service in return for listing to ads instead of the usual ringing tones during the time between when a call is placed and the called party or voicemail answers.